•

 Viral infections, severe bacterial infections (typhoid)., Felty’s syndrome, immune neutropenia and pancytopenia.

-Leukemia, myelosuppressive drugs, antiviral drugs, hypersplenism.
+Leukemia, myelosuppressive drugs, antiviral

 Clinical features: